 Most of my family is from Omaha.
 Mom met Dad in the early forties while auditioning as a vocalist.
 He played sax in a swing band and it was love at first sight.
 They got married, started a family and in the mid-fifties we moved to Arizona.
-Tucson needed a good surgeon and TMC's Doctors Band needed a good tenor sax man.
+Tucson needed a good surgeon and TMC's Doctors Band needed a tenor sax man.
 The jazz sounds of the Great American Song book filled my head early on.
 I started playing clarinet in grade school.

 Now, fast forward 45 years.
 After a long and rewarding career with Tucson Federal Credit the kids are grown, Susan's still dancing and we love sharing our music with you!